bleachbit/docs/index.md

 1. [Review the FAQ](/doc/frequently-asked-questions.html) for common questions

 ![BleachBit 5.1.1 on Windows 11](images/bleachbit_5_1_1_main_window_windows_11.png "The main screen of BleachBit 5.1.1 on Windows 11")

-## Contributing

-Found an error or want to improve this documentation?
-[Edit on GitHub](https://github.com/bleachbit/docs).